-To be eligible for Federal Work-Study, a student must meet the following requirements:
+To be eligible for Federal Work-Study you must meet the following requirements:

-- Student must demonstrate financial need based on family financial information submitted on the Free Application for Federal Student Aid (FAFSA) for the current year.
-All required forms and documents must be submitted on time; deadlines are established by the Georgia State University Financial Aid Office.
-Federal Work-Study funds are awarded on a first-come first-served basis, until all funds are exhausted.
+- Demonstrate financial need based on family financial information submitted on the Free Application for Federal Student Aid (FAFSA) for the current year; any outstanding requirements must be resolved with Georgia State University’s Financial Aid Office.
+Funds are awarded on a first-come first-served basis, until all funds are exhausted.

-- Student is accepted or enrolled at least half-time as an undergraduate or graduate student.
+- Must be enrolled at least half-time as an undergraduate or graduate student

-- Student maintains satisfactory academic progress and is in good standing with the University.
+- Must maintain Satisfactory Academic Progress and is in good standing with the University

-- Student is a citizen, immigrant, refugee or a permanent resident alien of the U.S.
+- Must be a citizen, immigrant, refugee or a permanent resident alien of the U.S.

 To be eligible for the Panther Work Program you must meet the following requirements:

-- Demonstrate financial need based on family financial information submitted on the Free Application for Federal Student Aid (FAFSA – fafsa.ed.gov) for the current year.
-All required forms and documents must be submitted on time.
-Deadlines are established by the Office of Student Financial Services (Financial Aid).
+- Demonstrate financial need based on family financial information submitted on the Free Application for Federal Student Aid (FAFSA) for the current year; any outstanding requirements must be resolved with Georgia State University’s Financial Aid Office.
 Panther Work funds are awarded on a first-come first-served basis, until all funds are exhausted.

-- Be a citizen, immigrant, refugee, or a permanent resident of the U.S.
+- Must be a citizen, immigrant, refugee, or a permanent resident of the U.S.

 - Must be a Georgia resident